Continuing Education Activity

 Toxicity

 The antidote for beta-blocker overdose is glucagon.
 It is especially useful in beta-blocker-induced cardiotoxicity.
-The second line of treatment is cardiac pacing if glucagon fails.
+The second line of treatment is cardiac pacing if glucagon fails, and this may include transcutaneous pacing or transvenous pacing.

 Enhancing Healthcare Team Outcomes